groznee/ducksaver/README.md

 # ducksaver

-This is a simple Flame game in Flutter made for educational purposes.
+This is a simple Flame game in Flutter I made for educational purposes.
 Graphics produced by AI image generator.
 Try to hit 100 ducks!

 ## [try on Google Play](https://play.google.com/store/apps/details?id=com.groznee.ducksaver)